AI4Finance-Foundation/ElegantRL/docs/source/tutorial/intro.rst

 net.py
 ------

-Our `net.py <https://github.com/AI4Finance-Foundation/ElegantRL/blob/master/elegantrl_helloworld/net.py>`_ contains classes of Q-Net, Actor network, Critic network, and their variations according to different DRL algorithms.
+Our `net.py <https://github.com/AI4Finance-Foundation/ElegantRL/blob/master/elegantrl_helloworld/net.py>`_ contains classes of Q-Net, Actor network, Critic network, and their variations of according to different DRL algorithms.

-Network are the core of DRL, which will be updated in each step (might not be the case for some specific algs) during training time.
+Networks are the core of DRL, which will be updated in each step (might not be the case for some specific algs) during training time.

 For detail explanation, please refer to the page of `Networks <https://elegantrl.readthedocs.io/en/latest/tutorial/net.html>`_.